 Written by Evi Idoghor

-One cool rainy evening, after rounding up work for the day I decided to relax by watching an interview done by the Queen of interviews, Oprah Winfrey.
-Sat across from her, was the irresistible beauty Priyanka Chopra, a renowned Hollywood and Bollywood actress, who was first thrust into the limelight when she won the title Miss World in 2000, and thereafter was succeeded by Nigerian beauty queen, Agbani Derego.
+After finishing up the day's work on a cool rainy evening, I decided to unwind by watching an interview with the Queen of Interviews, Oprah Winfrey.
+Across from her sat the irresistible beauty Priyanka Chopra, a renowned Hollywood and Bollywood actress who rose to prominence after winning the title of Miss World in 2000, and was later succeeded by Nigerian beauty queen, Agbani Derego.

-Again, God is neither man nor woman, male nor female.
-Jesus in a conversation with the Samaritan woman in John 4:24 says, “God is Spirit, and those who worship Him must worship in spirit and truth.”
-From this scripture, we can see that Jesus neither identifies God as a man or a woman.
-God in His wisdom and sovereignty has chosen to reveal Himself to humanity as King, Father, Everlasting Father, King of kings, Lord of lords, Prince of Peace, and so many other titles, which are generally associated with the male gender, yet that doesn’t make Him a man or a human being.
+In John 4:24, Jesus said to the Samaritan woman, "God is Spirit, and those who worship Him must worship in spirit and truth."
+We can see from this scripture that Jesus does not identify God as a man or a woman.
+God, in his wisdom and sovereignty has chosen to reveal himself to humanity as King, Father, Everlasting Father, King of kings, Lord of lords, Prince of Peace, and a plethora of other titles associated with the male gender; however, this does not make him a man or a human being.

-I think this issue of identifying who God is, stems from the grave crises the world now experiences with identity.
-People are not clear about who they are anymore—society wants to help define you: if you are a boy or a man, but have feminine attributes, then you must be gay, or at least a trans-girl/woman.
+I think this issue of misidentifying God stems from the grave crises the world now experiences with identity.
+People are not certain about who they are anymore, so the (depraved) society is happy to define them.
+If you are a boy or a man but have feminine attributes, then you must be homosexual or at least a trans-girl/woman.

-If you are an adult but feel like a child at heart, then you must really be a child—change your identity!
-They scream!
-If you are in your 70s but feel like you are in your 30s, then that means you are a thirty-something-year-old individual prancing around like someone in their 70s.
+If you are an adult but feel like a child at heart, then you must really be a child; change your identity!
+They scream.
+If you are in your 70s but feel like you are in your 30s, then that means you are a thirty-something-year-old individual.
 Just where do we draw the line?

-People are often coerced into believing how they feel is how things should be—I feel this way, hence, the world needs to bend to my emotions.
-As such, we carry that same attitude and project it on God.
-Is He really Father, King, or Lord?
-They ask—why can’t He be Mother, Queen, or Lady?
-They counter—Why do men have to win at everything?
-It must be an agenda backed by patriarchy, They conclude.
+People are often coerced into believing how they feel is how things should be: I feel this way, hence, the world needs to bend to my emotions.
+Not only do they want people to see things the way they do, they also desire a God who can become whatever they want him to be.
+So they ponder, is he really father, king, or Lord?
+Why can’t he be mother, queen, or lady?
+Why do men have to win at everything?
+It must be an agenda backed by patriarchy, they conclude.

-God, who is spirit, has chosen in His infinite and enormous wisdom to reveal Himself to us using masculine titles, and no indication throughout scripture can approve the notion that He can now be referred to as She, Her, Herself, Mother, Queen, and (or) Lady.
+God, who is spirit, has chosen to reveal himself to us using masculine titles in his infinite and vast wisdom.
+And no evidence in scripture supports the notion that he can now be referred to as she, her, herself, mother, queen, and (or) lady.

 What do you think of this article?
 Leave your thoughts in the comments section below.
 Also, remember to like, share, click the subscribe box at the top to subscribe, and never miss an update on Let’s Talk Nation Blog.